 What do lady beetles look like?

-Adult lady beetles have a very distinctive appearance; they tend to be bright red, orange, or yellow with black spots or makings on their bodies.
-Their bodies are oval and domed shaped.
-Their head tucks either completely or partly underneath their neck line, and they have very short antennae.
-Lady beetle larvae have a soft body, are segmented, and have bristles on them.
-The larvae are mottled gray, black, or tan and are often described as looking like a tiny, flat alligator.
+Adult lady beetles have a very distinctive appearance.
+They tend to be bright red, orange, or yellow with black spots or makings on their bodies.
+Their bodies are oval and dome-shaped.
+Their heads tuck either completely or partly underneath their neck lines, and they have very short antennae.
+Lady beetle larvae have soft bodies, are segmented, and have bristles on them.
+The larvae are mottled gray, black, or tan and are often described as looking like tiny, flat alligators.

 Where are lady beetles found?

 Lady beetles live outdoors in gardens and landscaped areas during the spring, summer, and throughout most of the fall.
 In the late fall, lady beetles become problematic for homeowners as they invade homes in large numbers to overwinter.
 Lady beetles can be found gathering on window sills and crawling along walls as they search for a quiet place to rest during the cold winter months.
 They tend to end up in attics, behind wall voids, and underneath floors.
 When the weather warms up again in the spring, they move back outside to mate and hunt for food.